Bhargav863/DevOps_learning/Ansible/conditions/readme.md

   ```
 Assignment
 ----------
-* Take username as variable, and then dynamically check user exists or not then create.
+Take username as variable, and then dynamically check user exists or not then create.
+  * Refer to 01-assignment.yaml
-* check a directory exists or not, if not exists create it
+check a directory exists or not, if not exists create it
+  * Refer to 02-assignment.yaml